odeni3/cep-finder/README.md

 # CEP-FINDER

 The Cep Finder program is a Java desktop application developed using WindowBuilder, enabling users to find address information based on a provided ZIP code.
 It utilizes XML code to access the Republica Virtual service API, fetching data such as city, neighborhood, and state.
-Additionally, it features data clearing functionalities and provides information about the developer, including links to GitHub and LinkedIn.
+Additionally, it features data clearing functionalities and provides information about me, including links to my GitHub and my LinkedIn.

 ## Features